Skip to content

 You use evidence-based practice methods, what does this mean?

-We live in the “age of information” — for better or worse — and most of the nutrition advice trending online is misleading or false.
-That miracle diet, doctor endorsed superfood powder, or homeopathic sugar pill that promises to take away your cravings and chronic pain — these trends are little more than sales pitches from people with very little clinical experience.
+We live in the age of information — for better or worse — and most of the advice trending online is either misleading or false.
+Have you heard that a certain supplement or homeopathic sugar pill will take away your cravings?
+This is false.
+Cravings are deeply rooted and cannot be cured with a pill.
+Or that a specific diet will put you into so-called fat burning mode?
+False.
+There has never been “one” right diet for everyone at every stage of life.
+These are little more than gimmicky sales pitches from people with little real clinical experience.

 It’s more important than ever to choose a healthcare provider who utilizes an evidence-based approach.
 Evidence-based providers give advice and treatment plans based on the most rigorous and reliable scientific data paired with clinical evidence and years of professional expertise.
-There is no right diet or supplement for everyone.
-This approach ensures that treatments and advice are not only reliable, but also safe and tailored to your individual needs.
+This approach ensures that treatments and advice are reliable and tailored to your individual needs.

 What is the difference between a licensed dietitian-nutritionist and a nutritionist?